CreLox/LC-MS-MS/README.md

-# LC-MS/MS
-This depository stores operation guidance for LC-MS/MS using the Thermo Scientific Vanquish UHPLC -- TSQ Altis systems and a custom data analysis toolkit.

 # Flow rate
 When setting up an LC-MS/MS run, make sure that TSQ Altis (Figure 2) is correctly informed of the LC flow rate (Figure 1).